 - Viral, bacterial or protozoal infection

 - A sudden change to the diet

 Symptoms can vary depending on the location within the gastrointestinal tract as well as complications such as necrosis, perforation, and sepsis.
 One review found the most common site is the ileocolic junction which is formed by the junction of the ileum into the ascending colon.
-Intussusceptions high in the GI tract cause more severe symptoms than those in the lower GI tract.
+Intussusceptions high in the GI tract causes more severe symptoms than those in the lower GI tract.

 Initially, intussusception may only cause a partial obstruction, but will quickly develop into a full blockage.

 - Bloody, mucoid diarrhea

 - Difficulty breathing

 - Infrequent or absent defecation

 Always seek veterinary attention for cats with vomiting or diarrhea which has lasted longer than 24 hours.